Home Page

 Nazir Afzal (former Chief Crown Prosecutor for NW England), speaking to BBC News 27 January 2018

-The Council said that after a case where the Crown failed to disclose a police statement that was inconsistent with evidence given by a witness, all statements in future will have to be made available to the defence as a matter of course.
+There was no reason to reform such an effective way of chalking up convictions until a ruling by the Privy Council in London in May 2005 started a process of change.
+The Council said that after a case where the Crown failed to disclose a police statement that contradicted evidence given by a witness, all statements will have to be made available to the defence as a matter of course.

 Since 2010, the Crown in Scotland has been required to carry out an assessment of the evidence and disclose all that is relevant as soon as practicable.

-Even so, the Scottish Criminal Bar Association has said recently that, "There is a considerable problem with the implementation of the disclosure process...The difficulty is that Crown disclosure is routinely haphazard [and] sporadic...".
+Even so, the Scottish Criminal Bar Association has said recently that: "There is a considerable problem with the implementation of the disclosure process...The difficulty is that Crown disclosure is routinely haphazard [and] sporadic...".

 Identification

-Identification evidence in Summary Trials is usually uncontroversial, a formality undertaken at the start of a witnesses's evidence.
+Identification evidence in Summary Trials is usually uncontroversial, a formality undertaken at the start of a witness's evidence.
 Those cases where the identity of the accused is in doubt are often sent to a higher court and an identification parade may be held.

-The witnesses were asked if they could see me in the courtroom.
+The 'witnesses' were asked if they could see me in the courtroom.

 This was my solicitor's chance to ask some pointed questions, but he said nothing.
 Nor did the Sheriff.

-The Privy Council, in its May 2005 judgement, recognised that a dock identification lacked the safeguards of an identification parade and said the risk of wrongful identification was increased by virtue of the accused being in the dock.
+The Privy Council, in its 2005 judgement, recognised that a dock identification lacked the safeguards of an identification parade and said the risk of wrongful identification was increased by virtue of the accused being in the dock.

 This was particularly so when the witness had not picked out the accused at an identification parade.